toralfhus/MachineLearningProject3/README.md

 ### Hand crafted features
 ### Radiomics features with LR, RF, XGB, and a FFNN
 1023 hand-crafted radiomic features were extracted using the pyRadiomics package.
-Using scikit-learn a logistic regression (LR), random forest (RF), and XGBoost (XGB) model was evaluated in addition to a dense feedforward neural network (FFNN) using pytorch.
+Using scikit-learn a logistic regression (LR), random forest (RF), and XGBoost (XGB) model was evaluated in addition to a dense feedforward neural network (FFNN) using tensorflow.
 Recursive feature elimination (RFE) was applied before training and testing the models, evaluated on average f1-score across a 3-fold cross validation applied to the training data.

 ### CNN